serraict/vine-floriday-adapter/README.md

 ### As a Container in Serra Vine

 See [docker-compose.yml](./docker-compose.yml) for an example to configure the service in Serra Vine.
-Your environment variables can be configured in the compose file or in a separate env file.
+Your environment variables can be configured in the compose file or in a separate .env file.

 ---